o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 description: Debug your Script Canvas graphs in Open 3D Engine (O3DE).
 ---

 Script Canvas supports live debugging of a Script Canvas graph running in-game.
-You can use O3DE Editor or non-editor tools like game launchers as debug targets.
+You can use **O3DE Editor** or non-editor tools like game launchers as debug targets.

 **To open the Script Canvas debugger and choose a target**

-1. From the Script Canvas editor, choose **Tools**, **Debugging**.
-The debugger panel opens at the bottom of the Script Canvas editor.
+1. From the **Script Canvas Editor**, choose **Tools**, **Debugging**.
+The debugger panel opens at the bottom of the Script Canvas Editor.

    ![Choose Tools, Debugging.](/images/user-guide/scripting/script-canvas/script-canvas-debugging-1.png)